 Outside or private donor scholarships are those which are sponsored by local community organizations, banks, churches, clubs, businesses and employers.
 Current high school students are also encouraged to check with their high school's guidance for scholarship opportunities.
 Each donor has its own application process.
 Please contact the individual donor with any questions you might have.

 Parkland College Foundation Scholarships

-Deadline: April 30, 2021 Amount: $500
+Deadline: June 30, 2021 Amount: Up to $1,500

 The Gilman Scholarship Program provides up to $5,000 (or $8,000 including the Critical Need Language Award) for undergraduate students who are U.S. citizens and Federal Pell Grant recipients to participate in in-person or virtual international programs.

 The Gilman-McCain Scholarship provides $5,000 scholarships for child dependents of active duty military personnel who receive any type of Title IV Federal Financial Aid to study or intern abroad.